avishekkalsthoks/Assistive-device/README.md

 This framework aims to provide visually impaired individuals with:

-* **Real-time obstacle detection:** Identifying and alerting the user to nearby obstacles.
+* **Real-time obstacle detection:** Identifying and alerting the user to nearby obstacles
-* **Object recognition:** Providing information about objects in the environment.
+* **Object recognition:** Providing information about objects in the environment
-* **Turn-by-turn GPS navigation:** Guiding the user to their destination.
+* **Turn-by-turn GPS navigation:** Guiding the user to their destination
-* **Voice interaction:** Enabling intuitive communication with the device for commands and information.
+* **Voice interaction:** Enabling intuitive communication with the device for commands and information

 ## Project Execution Requirements